Avidity Creative – Cedar Crest

 Problem

-ZYN’s stock tin is injection‑moulded plastic: cheap, light,and designed to be discarded after a single use.
-Replacing it with CNC‑machined aluminum packaging introduced three intertwined hurdles:
+ZYN’s stock tin is injection-moulded plastic — cheap, light, made to be thrown away.
+Replacing it with CNC-machined aluminum raised three interlocking problems:

-- Geometry paradox – The client wanted the bottle opener dead‑centre on the can’s underside.
-Standard pry‑bar profiles need an exposed edge; a sealed disc offers none.
+1. Geometry paradox — the client wanted the bottle opener dead-centre on the can’s underside.
+Standard pry-bar openers need an exposed edge; a sealed disc has none.

-- Capacity constraint – The new can had to hold exactly 15 nicotine pouches—no user should sacrifice convenience for style.
+2. Capacity constraint — the can had to hold exactly 15 pouches.
+Nobody trades convenience for style.

-Failing on any front would reduce the product to a novelty gimmick rather than a flagship merchandise piece for a crypto‑savvy audience.
+Miss any one of these and the product is a novelty — not flagship merchandise for a crypto-savvy audience.

 Outcome